staheri14/PPAD/README.md

 # Implementation
 This repo contains the proof-of-concept implementation of PPAD in Java programming language.

-PPAD has 4 main players, namely, users (data owners), advertisers (queriers), and two servers.
+PPAD has four main players, namely, users (data owners), advertisers (queriers), and two servers.
 Each role and its associated actions are modeled inside a separate java class.